Texas Real Estate License Lookup | Check Your TREC License Status

 Inactive

-License exists but you can’t legally practice.
-This often happens when CE lapses before the renewal deadline.
-The fix is completing your CE and submitting your renewal to TREC.
+License exists but you can't legally practice.
+This happens when an agent misses the CE deadline before renewal.
+Complete your CE hours and submit your renewal to TREC to fix it.

 Expired